onzfonz/comp227/src/content/7/en/part7e.md

 are gaining popularity - but their success can only be measured in the future.

 Another notable mention is the [Rome](https://rome.tools/) library, which aspires to be an all-encompassing toolchain to unify linter, compiler, bundler, and more.
-It is currently under heavy development since the initial commit earlier this year on Feb 27, but the outlook sure seems promising.
+It is currently under heavy development as the project just started in early 2021, but the outlook sure seems promising.

 The site <https://reactpatterns.com/> provides a concise list of best practices for React, some of which are already familiar from this course.
 Another similar list is [react bits](https://vasanthk.gitbooks.io/react-bits/).